Ai Operating SystemAgent Fleet Governance

 Practical governance

-Maintain a registry of connected systems, approved agents, scopes, owners, and review cadence.
-Treat new integrations as operating changes, not just engineering tasks.
+Keep a registry of connected systems, approved agents, scopes, owners, risk level, and review cadence.
+Treat each new integration as an operating change, not just an engineering ticket.

 One action this week

-Create an access map for every agent-connected system: system, data exposed, actions allowed, owner, risk level, and audit path.
+Create an access map for every agent-connected system: system, data exposed, actions allowed, owner, risk level, audit path, and revocation rule.